-Configure capital, costs, and simulation parameters
+Configure backtest dates range, capital, transaction costs, and other simulation parameters

 Backtest Settings